UEF-BBC/nippy/CONFIGURATION.md

+# CONFIGURATION: How to write the configuration file?

+_(Last updated: 14.11.2018)_

 Here you can find the syntax and a list of parameters for the different preprocessing operations currently included in `nippy`.
-Additional documentation can be found in the source code docstrings.
+Additional documentation can be found in the source code comments and docstrings.

-Configuration files follow the INI-format.
+Configuration files in `nippy` use the venerable [INI-format](https://en.wikipedia.org/wiki/INI_file).
 Each preprocessing option is entered into the configuration file as a section and the iterable parameters for that method are given as key-value pairs.
 Description of each preprocessing method and related parameters are given below.

 **Note:** In addition to method specific parameters, each preprocessing steps accepts `also_skip` parameter. `also_skip` is a boolean which generates an additional pipeline where the method in question is left out.